prathameshk30/MLOps-Credit-Card-Fraud-Detection/README.md

 # MLops-Credit-Card-Fraud-Detection
 # Deploy Machine learning API using Flask and Docker

 In this tutorial, we create a containerized machine learning application.
-It is a simple application but it can be used as a template to build a more serious one
+This is an internal credit card fraud detection system designed by the bank for checking the fraud.
+All of the system have been designed end to end.
+Further integration of CI/CD pipeline through Gitlab/Kubernetes is also possible.

 # Create your model
 We create a classifier on credit card fraud detection dataset and stored the fitted model in a file.